maialenz/movieQuiz/README.md

 ### Existing Features

-- The site will consist of a single page divided on three big sections which will work as three page: based on the user selection, the application will show the respective section.
-The site will be responsive for most screen sizes.
+- The site will consist of four pages: homepage, the game page, the end page and the highscores page.
+Based on the user selection, the application will show the respective page.
+The site will be responsive for most screen sizes, but it's best enjoyed on medium screens.

-- **Header:**

-  - Navbar:
-    - It'll include a link to the main page in the site.
-The link will increase on size when hovered over it.
-    - Change of color and size on the links when hovered over the buttons

-- **Body:**
+- **Homepage:**

-  - Home section:
+  - Logo
-    - An area to introduce the user to the game
+  - Header: An area to introduce the user to the game
-    - An area with three clickable images, each linking to their respective theme quiz.
+  - Image: to set the theme of the quiz visually
+  - Controls Section: under the hero image there will be a section highlighted on another darker color with lighter buttons to point the user to the contol section:
-    - Under each image there will be a 'Start' button to hint the user to click on it to Start the quiz.
+    - Start the game Button: 'Start' button to hint the user to click on it to Start the quiz
+    - High Score Button: a button directing the user to the top 5 scores page which are saved on the end page.
+    - A modal button which contains the instructions of the game.

+- **Game:**

+  - A section above the displayed question with two areas: the area on the left counts the current question with a progress bar to make the counter more appealing and easier to visually see it.
+The area on the right display the added score when the user answers the question correctly.
-  - Quiz section: will be the same in all three themes.
-There will be 3 to 10 questions on display.
-Only the question and the imagery will change.
+  - There will be 10 questions on display.
-    - The section will be divided in two.
-One part will have the picture of the movie related to the question, and another part with the question and a multiple choice answers.
-    - An at the bottom showing the score count (correct answers and incorrect answers).
-  - Feedback section:
-    - An with the score summary, as well as a sentence with some feedback to the user.
+  - The user will be given 4 multiple choice answers.
+The user has to click on the answer.
+The answer will turn red or green depending if the answer is correct or incorrect.
+The user won't be able to see right answer if the choice is incorrect, as the intention is to be able to retake the quiz and try to beat their own score,
+  - The question will automatically load a second after the user has made the selection, so there will not be any buttons for the user to jump into the next question manually.
+This is to make the user's experience nicer, by clicking less.

+- **End:** This will be the feedback page.
+    - There will be a section with the score summary, which will be updated as the user answers correct questions.
+As each question is 10 points the maximum amount of points the user can get is 100 points.
+    - The save button will be disabled until the user starts typing on the input area.
+When the input is filled the save button will be active.
+    - Under the score there will be a input gap whith username as a placeholder where the user will be able to input their name and save it.
+The top 5 saved scores will be shown on the Highscore page accessible from a button placed on the homepage
     - Two call to action buttons with color changing hover feature allowing the user to return to the main page or to retake the same quiz .

-- **Footer:** it will be repeated in all the pages for consistency and good user experience
-  - Contact details: creator's email

 ---

 ### Features left to implement